A Gorgeous Michigan Coastal Nature Area Worth Exploring

 This 97-acre Flier Township park is off the beaten path.

-It’s typically less crowded than other Lake Michigan access points, which, given the amazing views here, is surprising.
+It’s typically less crowded than other Lake Michigan access points, which is suprising given the amazing views.

 More visitor perks include free parking, a looped hiking or biking trail, and an accessible picnic area.